 The whole point of building a greenhouse is to control the environment!
 Typically with the goal of achieving higher than ambient air temperatures, for as long as possible.

 Another technical decision we made was to use tie plates instead of custom manufactured plywood gussets.
 Both were structurally quite adequate, so this matter came down to personal preference.

 Nailed tie plates are really easy to work with and are well worth the money you put into them.
 For us, we could spend $50 on a sheet of plywood or $75 on structural grade, steel fasteners.
 These would save several hours of construction time and also makes the structure much easier to assemble.

 We did consider extending the size of the greenhouse from 10×12 to 10×16, and even 10×20.
 These are fairly simple modifications to these plans.
 After much deliberation, we decided to stick with the original size.

-Our decision was fully reaffirmed upon building the foundation!
+While we loved the idea of more greenhouse space, our decision was fully reaffirmed upon building the foundation!